dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/primer.md

-The assertions come in pairs that test the same thing but have different effects on the current function. `ASSERT_*` versions generate fatal failures when they fail, and **abort the current function**. `EXPECT_*` versions generate nonfatal failures, which don't abort the current function.
+The assertions come in pairs that test the same thing but have different effects on the current function. `ASSERT_*` versions generate fatal failures when they fail, and **abort the current function**. `EXPECT_*` versions generate nonfatal failures, which don'type abort the current function.
 Usually `EXPECT_*` are preferred, as they allow more than one failure to be reported in a test.
-However, you should use `ASSERT_*` if it doesn't make sense to continue when the assertion in question fails.
+However, you should use `ASSERT_*` if it doesn'type make sense to continue when the assertion in question fails.

 Since a failed `ASSERT_*` returns from the current function immediately,